frostney/tilelogic/CONTRIBUTING.md

-JavaScript style guide
+JavaScript style guide (Basically AirBnB JavaScript style guide)

-* Two spaces for indentation
+- Two spaces for indentation
-* Semicolons where semicolons should be
+- Semicolons where semicolons should be
-* Commas at the end
+- Commas at the end
-* Single quotes are prefered
+- Single quotes are prefered
-* Variables should not have underscores (except for CoffeeScript-generated code)

-Configuration can be found at `.jshintrc`.
+Configuration can be found at `.eslintrc.js`.

-Please note that gameboard is public domain (See LICENSE)
+Please note that tilemap is public domain (See LICENSE)

 For all non-trivial contributions, I require you to add this waiver to your
 contribution: